pal1000/mesa-dist-win/buildscript/readme.md

 and are both named opengl32.dll.

-Mesa OpenSWR drivers are dropped in:
+Mesa OpenSWR drivers are dropped in.\mesa\build\windows-x86_64\gallium\drivers\swr.
-- for 32-bit: .\mesa\build\windows-x86\gallium\drivers\swr;
-- for 64-bit: .\mesa\build\windows-x86_64\gallium\drivers\swr.

-and are named swrAVX.dll and swrAVX2.dll after their instruction set requirements.
+[They only support 64-bit officially](https://bugs.freedesktop.org/show_bug.cgi?id=102564#c5).
+They are named swrAVX.dll and swrAVX2.dll after their instruction set requirements.
 You need both llvmpipe/softpipe and OpenSWR driver suitable to your CPU for OpenSWR to work.
 OpenSWR drivers are loaded when requested by llvmpipe/softpipe drivers.
 They can't run on their own.

 S3 texture compresion binaries are dropped in:
 - for 32-bit: .\dxtn\x86;